sjsrey/ors/ors_address.md

 This lowers the barriers to reproducing reported work by other scientists.
 It is exciting to contemplate the impact that this could have on research in regional science.
 Take the case of the literature on regional convergence  where a number of meta-analyses have attempted a synthesis of what we know about the processes of regional growth [@De-Groot:2005zl].
 These entail an enormous amount of traditional literature review and careful extraction of estimation results from previous studies, the latter then used as inputs in meta-regressions to quantify the relationship between say speed of convergence and aspects of research design employed in the individual studies.
+That is an entirely different ballgame.

 But consider a meta-analysis on steroids where what is available to the meta-researcher is not just data in the form of the final estimation results of previous papers, but rather the original data, estimation code and software, and ancillary materials used to generate the reported estimation results.